nayanamangalpalli/calculator-behavior/multiplication.md

 Then - Displays error of large numbers

-## Scenario: Pressing "multiply button" multiple times
+## Scenario: Pressing multiply operator multiple times

 Given - A calculator is on and working properly

-When - enters a number, * more than once, number and =
+When - 1.enters a * 2 times\
+       (a**2)

-Then - considers * once and displays result performing multiplication
+Then - considers as exponential operation and calculates a^2

 ## Scenario: Interleaving operators (Press *, then press /, then press +)